Oga’s Cantina is one of those iconic spots that both die-hard and casual Star Wars fans recognize.

 Are walk-up reservations available?

-Not right now.
-You can always check, and maybe someday in the future they will be, but for now you'll need to have reservations if you want to go inside.
+Mostly no at the moment.
+You can always check, and maybe someday in the future they will be regularly available, but for now you’ll need to have reservations if you want to guarantee going inside.

 Is the Disney Dining Plan accepted?

 Unfortunately, no. This is the only dining option in Galaxy’s Edge that does not accept Dining Plan credits.

 The following products and services give us a commission on sales.